ChkChkChkBoom/Bitburner-scripts/README.md

 # Bitburner-scripts

-I described the project in Short Description, but will add FAQ here when needed.
+I described the project in Short Description, but will add an FAQ section here when needed.
 If you want more info, contact @microlabsz on discord.

 # Requested changes